 The St Andrews Covid Helpdesk is available to answer questions from students, parents and staff.

 The University has also established the Covid Rapid Response Team, a dedicated contact service that is fronted by the St Andrews Covid Helpdesk.

-Students and staff should notify the University's Covid Helpdesk of any of the following situations to help us manage the virus within the community:
+Students and staff should notify the University's Covid Helpdesk to help us manage the virus within the community if they:

 - are experiencing symptoms of what may be Covid-19

-- contacted by NHS Test and Protect tracing team
+- have been contacted by the NHS Test and Protect tracing team

-- close contact with someone who tested positive for Covid-19
+- have been in close contact with someone who has tested positive for Covid-19

 - are currently self-isolating for any reason